Priyanka053/Priyanka053/README.md

 **About Me:**

 👋 Hello, I am Priyanka, Welcome to my profile.
-I'm a passionate Software Engineer with 1+ years of hands-on experience in crafting and implementing robust data solutions.
+I'm a passionate UAT Validator with 1+ years of hands-on experience in crafting and implementing robust data solutions.
 My goal is to leverage the power of data to drive meaningful insights and solve complex business challenges.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **💡 Expertise:**

-Throughout my journey as a Software Engineer, I've refined my skills in:
+Throughout my journey as a UAT Validator, I've refined my skills in:

 🔹 SQL Mastery: I excel in SQL, enabling me to construct complex queries, optimize database performance, and ensure data integrity.